Actually, that's a line from an old jazz song.

 Are YOU planning a cocktail party?
 Although

-seem unimportant, your cocktail party
+it might seem unimportant, your cocktail party

-make or break your celebration.
+music can make or break your celebration.

 Any celebration, really.
 No matter what